antoninklopp/MusicSheetScanning/README.md

 This project is a fork of the Sheet vision project, that can be found here : https://github.com/cal-pratt/SheetVision

 I am trying to upgrade this project to make it work on scans or lower quality images.

+Switch to the test branch to see the latest commits.

 ## Sheet Vision